 Hosting a Webcast

 Self-service webcasting gives individuals and businesses access to enterprise-grade webcasting tools, publishing, editing, analytics, and publishing.
-This allows them to host their own webcasts with their existing technology infrastructure.
+This allows them to host their webcasts with their existing technology infrastructure.

 One comment